dfelinto/blender-manual/manual/render/cycles/render_settings/light_paths.rst

       losing intentionally bright parts.
 It is often useful to clamp indirect bounces separately, as they tend to cause more fireflies than direct bounces.
 See the *Clamp Indirect* setting.

-Clamp Indirect
+Indirect Light
-   The same as *Clamp Direct*, but for rays which have bounced multiple times.
+   The same as *Direct Light*, but for rays which have bounced multiple times.

 Caustics